• Skip to primary navigation

 Pierce the skin with a fork a few times on each side.

-Then transfer to grill over direct heat.
+Transfer the potatoes to the grill over direct heat.
 Flip every 4-5 minutes.
-Grill until the outside is nicely brown and an internal temp of about 210°.
-Total grill time 12-14 minutes.
+Grill until the outside is nicely brown and has an internal temp of 200° to 210°.
+The total grill time is 12-14 minutes.

 potato on plate seasoned with butter